-Unique Learning System provides a Mathematics Guide to support educators with the monthly math lessons.
+Unique Learning System provides a Mathematics Guide to support service providers with the monthly math lessons.
 The Mathematics Guide gives direction on incorporating students into standards-based math activities at any level of learning.
 The guide is located in the Teacher Reference Materials > Instructional Guides > Mathematics Guide.

 The Number Journal is available within Unique Learning System's Monthly Lessons.
-The interactive number journal activity is included in all Number Sense, Math Story and Algebra lessons, for grade Pre-K through High School.
-It is an interactive companion to the Mathematics Guide designed to help students achieve their differentiated task expectations virtually, assist in working out problems or create additional practice problems on specific math skills.
+The interactive number journal activity is included in all Number Sense, Math Story, and Algebra lessons for grades Pre-K through High School.
+It is an interactive companion to the Mathematics Guide designed to help students achieve their differentiated task expectations virtually, assist in working out problems, or create additional practice problems on specific math skills.

 The Mathematics Guide is located in the Teacher Reference Materials > Instructional Guides.

 To access the Math Journal, launch the interactive document for the monthly lesson by clicking on the blue icon next to the lesson number.

 Click the Number Journal icon in the top-right to open the interactive activity.

 The number journal opens in a different tab, allowing your student to practice math skills simultaneously with a monthly math lesson.